tylerthomasallen/docs/src/pages/resources/validation-tools.md

     ![image](/img/pages/resources/validation/cli_install_1.png)

-2. Fill out your Branch Key from [Account](https://branch.dashboard.branch.io/account-settings/app), and your app’s link domain information from your [Link](https://branch.dashboard.branch.io/link-settings) Settings pages.
+2. Fill out your Branch Key from [Account Settings](https://branch.dashboard.branch.io/account-settings/app), and your app’s link domain information from your [Link Settings](https://branch.dashboard.branch.io/link-settings) pages.

     **Note**: You don’t need to add your -alternate.app.link domain.
 The CLI will take care of that for you.